Samsung Galaxy S4: Critical reception

 While some users considered all new Galaxy S4 features innovative and legitimately useful, others called them feature creep or just gimmicks.
-Those features are, for example, Smart Pause, Smart Rotation, Smart Scroll, Air View, Air gesture, Story Album and Temperature and humidity sensors.

-These features and sensors are available and optionally utilizable for users and software that needs them.Additionally, the Galaxy S4 is equipped with an “easy mode” that hides many features and increases the size of on-screen elements for easier readability for novice mobile phone users.
+Those features are, for example, Smart Pause, Smart Rotation, Smart Scroll, Air View, Air Gesture, Story Album and Temperature and humidity sensors.
+These features and sensors are available and optionally utilizable for users and software that needs them.
+Additionally, the Galaxy S4 is equipped with an "easy mode" that hides many features and increases the size of on-screen elements for easier readability for novice mobile phone users.

-The S4 received many positive reviews, though some criticism.
-Gigaom's Tofel says he would recommend the S4 "without hesitation" and says that it's "Samsung's defining phone".
+The S4 received many positive reviews, though it also received some criticism.

+Gareth Beavis of TechRadar wrote that the phone is a "stunning smartphone that won't let you down".
+It received praise for its "stunning screen", "superfast processor", and "Great camera", but was criticized for user interface issues.

 ReadWrite's Rowinski described the phone as a "solid" and "first-rate smartphone", but criticised Samsung's use of "bloatware, pre-loaded apps and features that you will likely never use".

-TIMEs McCraken says the S4 is a smartphone with everything; it has the biggest screen and the most built-in features.
+TIMEs McCraken said the S4 is a smartphone with everything; it has the biggest screen and the most built-in features.
 He wishes the S4 would mark the end of Samsung's plan to add too many new features with its flagship smartphones.

 Technology journalist Walt Mossberg described the S4 as "a good phone, just not a great one".
-Mossberg wrote: "while I admire some of its features, overall, it isn’t a game-changer."
+Mossberg wrote: "while I admire some of its features, overall, it isn't a game-changer."
 He criticized the software as "especially weak" and "often gimmicky, duplicative of standard Android apps, or, in some cases, only intermittently functional."
 He urged readers to "consider the more polished-looking, and quite capable, HTC One, rather than defaulting to the latest Samsung."Consumer Reports named the S4 as the top smartphone as of May 2013 due to its screen quality, multitasking support, and built-in IR blaster.

 Critics noted that about half of the internal storage on the S4's 16 GB model was taken up by its system software, using 1 GB more than the S III and leaving only 8.5 to 9.15 GB for the storage of other data, including downloaded apps (some of which cannot be moved to the SD card).
 Samsung initially stated that the space was required for the S4's new features, but following a report regarding the issue on the BBC series Watchdog, Samsung stated that it would review the possibility of optimising the S4's operating system to use less local drive space in a future update.
 Storage optimizations were brought in an update first released in June 2013, which frees 80 MB of internal storage and restores the ability to move apps to the device's microSD card.